 - Dynamic Learning Maps (extended standards and achievement descriptors) that align instruction to the content standards.

 - Applied Behavior Analysis (ABA) and school-wide positive behavior intervention and supports (PBIS).

 - Speech/Language Therapy to improve access to educational programs.
 Picture Exchange Communication systems and augmentative devices promote independence in communication.

 - Occupational therapy to address fine and gross motor skills and sensory needs.

 - Affective Education to address social skills, coping strategies, intra/interpersonal skills, and self-advocacy.

 - Special programs such as adaptive physical education, music and instructional technology

 - Small class sizes (no more than 8 students) provided by our licensed special educator teachers.

 - Professional treatment team of certified educational and behavioral specialists.

 Our exceptional educational team is committed to honoring the individual strengths of children while teaching skills that promote independence and improve quality of life.
 Data collection, review, and analysis drive the decision making process and are used to individualize the instructional and behavioral supports for each student based on their unique learning needs.
-Laradon Alternative School’s staff teaches skills that contribute to each child’s ability to function and enjoy real real-life situations at home, school, and work and in the community.
+The Laradon School’s staff teaches skills that contribute to each child’s ability to function and enjoy real real-life situations at home, school, and work and in the community.
 Our goal is to provide life without limits for every child.
 Download our School Brochure